MidLevel/Ruffles/README.md

 Ack packets are merged into bitfields to make them much more compact.

 ### Connection Statistics
-Detailed statistics can retrieved from connections, including the bytes sent, packets sent, round trip times and more.
+Detailed statistics can be retrieved from connections, including the bytes sent, packets sent, round trip times and more.

 ### Path MTU
 Automatically discovers the largest MTU possible for each connection.